The Ottawa Tool Library empowers community members by offering them the resources needed to advance themselves in their daily lives.

 Volunteering with OTL’s initial crowd-funding campaign, as well as its bids for grant applications, Gareth saw first hand the positive impact of donations.
 He now hopes to make his own contribution through the #CraftChange initiative.

-Over the first three months of Maker House Co.'s early existence we managed to donate two per cent of sales to the OTL.
-These funds help grow an already amazing tool library and continue to foster more community projects.
+Over the first three months of Maker House Co.'s existence in 2015, we donated two per cent of sales to the OTL.
+Now we are doing it again for early 2018.
+These funds help to grow an already amazing tool library and continue to foster more community projects.

 As friends since the beginning, Maker House Co. hopes to keep our partnership with the OTL alive and well.
 We recommend everyone to check out the association if you haven’t already.